Pre-Application Enquiries and Planning Performance Agreements

 All case officer responses will be confirmed and signed by a senior officer (team leader or team manager).

-We will make all efforts to respect any request for confidentiality, but under the Freedom of Information Act 2000 we may be forced to release them if the requester makes a formal complaint to the Information Commissioner (ICO), and ICO feel the case for withholding is insufficiently strong, or the public interest is too great.
+We will make all efforts to respect any request for confidentiality, but under the Freedom of Information Act 2000 we may be forced to release details if the requester makes a formal complaint to the Information Commissioner (ICO), and ICO feel the case for withholding is insufficiently strong, or the public interest is too great.